opensearch-project/sql/docs/dev/Testing.md

-# How OpenDistro SQL Is Tested
+# How OpenSearch SQL Is Tested

 ## 1.Introduction